CardinalPath/gas/README.rst

 Multi-Account Tracking
 ~~~~~~~~~~~~~~~~~~~~~~

-Easyier handling of multi-account setups.
+Easier handling of multi-account setups.
 You can fire an event to all accounts
 or just to one of the accounts you configured,

 ::